ScooballyD/gsource-lib/README.md

 - Implement the ability to redeem or purchase games without needing to leave the application
 - Add automatic redemption functionality for free games
 - Conglomerate owned games and achievements from various sites allowing collectors and hunters to show off (possibly add a leaderboard)

+## Contributing
+Any contributions are welcome
+Submit pull requests to the main branch